isomerpages/nlb-biblioasia/_oct-to-dec-2011/Lived Spaces and Memories: The Indian Business Communities in Colonial Singapore.md

 [^13]: Dhoraisingam, _[Peranakan Indians of Singapore and Melaka](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12687570)_, 17–18.

-[^14]: Colin Anderson, Simon Cowling and Russell Springham, eds., _[Singapore 30: A Portfolio of Singapore’s Leading Companies](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7484443)_ (Singapore: Springham Anderson Design Pte Ltd., 1995), 7.
+[^14]: Colin Anderson, Simon Cowling and Russell Springham, eds., _[Singapore 30: A Portfolio of Singapore’s Leading Companies](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7484443)_ (Singapore: Springham Anderson Design Pte Ltd, 1995), 7.
 (Call no. RSING 338.76095957 AND)

 [^15]: Roderick Maclean, _[A Pattern of Change: The Singapore International Chamber of Commerce from 1837](https://eservice.nlb.gov.sg/item_holding.aspx?bid=10103441)_ (Singapore: Singapore International Chamber of Commerce, 2000), 14.
 (Call no. RSING q380.10605957 MAC)

-[^16]: Straits Settlements, _[Report of the Commission Appointed by His Excellency the Governor of the Straits Settlements To Enquire Into and Report on the Trade of the Colony, 1933–1934](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5453408)_, part II, Cap 6 (Singapore: G.P.O., 1934), 41.
+[^16]: Straits Settlements, _[Report of the Commission Appointed by His Excellency the Governor of the Straits Settlements To Enquire Into and Report on the Trade of the Colony, 1933–1934](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5453408)_, part II, Ch.
+6 (Singapore: G.P.O., 1934), 41.
 (Call no. RRARE 382.095951 STR)

 [^17]: Walter Makepeace et al, ibid, 345.
 See _[The Journal of the Indian Archipelago and Eastern Asia, vol. V, no. 1](https://eresources.nlb.gov.sg/printheritage/detail/96e662cb-55ca-48bd-af98-a0a9b5d4eaa5.aspx)_, January 1851 (From BookSG); J. R. Logan, _[The Journal of the Indian Archipelago and Eastern Asia, Vol. VIII](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5007604)_, 1854.

 [^18]: Sharon Siddique and Nirmala Puru Shotam, _[Singapore’s Little India: Past, Present and Future](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082449)_ (Singapore: Institute of Southeast Asian Studies, 1982), 7.
 (Call no. RSING 305.89141105957 SID)

 [^19]: A. Mani, “Indians in Singapore Society,” in _[Indian Communities in Southeast Asia](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12803831)_, ed.
-K. S. Sandhu and A. Mani (Singapore: Institute of Southeast Asian Studies, 2006).
+K.S.
+Sandhu and A. Mani (Singapore: Institute of Southeast Asian Studies, 2006).
 (Call no. RSING 305.891411059 IND)

-[^20]: The three most common sects of the Gujarati Muslim migrants were the ‘Bohras’, ‘Khojas’ and the ‘Memons’.
-‘Bohras’ were, perhaps, the largest in number.
+[^20]: The three most common sects of the Gujarati Muslim migrants were the Bohras, Khojas and the Memons.
+Bohras were perhaps the largest in number.

-[^21]: ‘Al-Abrar’ or ‘Koochoo Pally’ means a small mosque in tamil.
+[^21]: ‘Al-Abrar’ or ‘Koochoo Pally’ means a small mosque in Tamil.
 The mosque has been gazetted as a national monument in 1974.
 For further reference, see Norman Edwards and Peter Keys, _[Singapore: A Guide to Buildings, Streets, Places](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4712298)_ (Singapore: Times Books International, 1988).
 (Call no. RSING 915.957 EDW)

 [^22]: Kantilal Jamnadas Shah, oral history interview by Lim How Seng, 21 September 1981, [transcript](https://www.nas.gov.sg/archivesonline/flipviewer/publish/d/df82557b-115d-11e3-83d5-0050568939ad-OHC000094_002/web/html5/index.html?launchlogo=tablet/OralHistoryInterviews_brandingLogo_.png) and MP3 audio, Reel/Disc 2 of 8, National Archives of Singapore ([accession no. 000094](https://www.nas.gov.sg/archivesonline/oral_history_interviews/record-details/df82557b-115d-11e3-83d5-0050568939ad)), 11–21.